MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 - *Transaction cost*: Costs linked to data operations, such as write operations, read operations, and data retrieval (per gigabyte).
 Reading and writing data might have different costs.

-- *Latency cost*: The speed or delay in accessing the data.
+- *Latency cost*: The expense associated with the speed or delay in accessing the data.

 The following considerations are foundational to data lifecycle management: